 The turbine blades are attached to a big metal rod, and at the end of that rod are large magnets.
 When the blades turn, they make the rod and the magnets spin very fast.
 The magnet end is surrounded by heavy coils of copper wire, and the spinning magnets cause electrons in the wire to begin to move, creating electricity.

 It moves through wires into what's called a power transformer.
 The electrical voltage (the strength at which electricity flows) is fairly high and the transformer makes it even higher to help it flow through wires called transmission lines.
 Those wires are attached to wooden or metal poles that you see along roads and throughout communities.

 All the wires are made of metal – usually aluminum or copper.
 That's because metal is a good conductor – electricity travels through it easily.
 By the way, water is also a good conductor, and because our bodies are mostly made of water, electricity can travel through us easily.
 That's not something we want to happen though, because if we have electricity going through us we'll likely be seriously hurt or even killed.
 That's why grown-ups warn you to stay away from high voltage sites and not to stick your fingers in a wall plug.

 Sometimes, when electricity has to travel a long way it gets a little weaker as it moves along the lines.
 It needs a boost (like you need food to replace the energy you've burned after playing outside all day).
 That's where substations help.
 Substations are large box-like power transformers that sit in fenced-in areas.
-You'll see signs on the fences that say high voltage – stay away and it's really important that you obey those signs (remember what you read about electricity being able to travel easily through your body).
+You'll see signs on the fences that say "high voltage – stay away".
+It's really important that you obey those signs (remember what you learned about electricity being able to travel easily through your body).

 When wires reach your house, another transformer on the power pole makes the electricity just the right voltage so you can use it safely.